ObelusFamily/Anythink-Market-f9j03/backend/README.md

 Make sure you add .env file and adding MONGODB_URI path You may use .env.example as reference

+## Seeding
+Make sure you add mongodb path to .env
+Run seed.sh to insert items into mongo db collection
 ## Dependencies

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - For generating JWTs used by authentication